 I remember the propaganda taught to me as a child that plucky little Northern Ireland had made a significant contribution, while the southerners sat on their hands and played footsie with Hitler.
 Although I knew a different narrative from my Wexford-born father about the many southerners who joined the Allied military in WWII and of how a surprising number of northern unionists who weren’t in ‘reserved’ occupations stayed at home.

-It was not until studying the story of the Belfast blitz of 1941 that I realised some of the awful truth behind the unionist propaganda and why the circumstances surrounding the loss of well over one thousand lives in one month has been largely hidden from public view until recently in a land addicted to commemorations.
+It was not until studying the story of the Belfast blitz of 1941 that I realised some of the awful truth behind the unionist propaganda and why the circumstances surrounding the loss of well over one thousand lives in one month has been largely hidden from public view until recently.
+This is strange in a land addicted to commemorations.
 I also came to understand that this enormous tragedy galvinised a mordant society and thereby saved the old unionist government from imminent collapse in the 1940’s.

 Only 38,000 men and women from Northern Ireland volunteered to join the military out of a potential catchment of almost 400, 000 eligible men and women (aged 18-41) – 260,000 of these were from a unionist background.
 So less than 15% – 1 in 7 – of the eligible unionist population joined up, leaving 218,000 who did not.
 This was in spite of almost 30% unemployment at the time.
 Even allowing for reserved occupations like farming and engineering – large employers in NI at the time and important to the war effort – this was seen as a disappointing response.
 Compare this to the rebel south where a similar proportion of the eligible population – 15% or 43,000 men and women – joined up.
 Compare it also to enlistment in WWI when over 210,000 joined up from all Ireland, 46,000 from Belfast alone.